Six Dynasties poetry: Liu Song

 The "Three Giants of Yuanjia" include Yan Yanzhi.

 Yongming

 The Yongming (Yung-ming) period was from 483 to 493.
 Yongming was an era name of Emperor Wu of Southern Qi.
 Several poets were associated with it.

 Wang Jung (468–494) was one of the most important of the Yongming poets.
 He became quite involved in political affairs.
 Eventually this involvement resulted in his early death.

 Fan Yun (451–503) was another of the Yongming poets.

 Su Xiaoxiao (蘇小小, died c.
-501), also known as Su Xiaojun, or "Little Su", was a famous courtesan and poet from Qiantang city (now Hangzhou, Zhejiang province, China) in the Southern Qi dynasty (479–502).
+501), also known as Su Xiao, or "Little Su", was a famous singer and poet from Qiantang city (now Hangzhou, Zhejiang province, China) in the Southern Qi dynasty (479–502).

 Liang dynasty and the jade terrace

 The Liang dynasty (502–557), also known as the Southern Liang dynasty, was the third of the Southern dynasties.
 Founded by the Xiao family, its first emperor was Liang Wu Di.
 In 531, his son Xiao Gang (later Emperor Jianwen of Liang) became Crown Prince, in which position Xiao Gang both practiced poetry and became a patron of poets.
 Of this poetic activity, especially important is the anthology New Songs from the Jade Terrace, compiled by Xu Ling (507–83), under the patronage of Crown Prince Xiao Gang (Later known as Emperor Jianwen).
 The "Jade Terrace" is at least in part a reference to the luxurious palace apartments to which upper-class women were often relegated, one of the main conventional images being that of a beautiful concubine languishing away in lonely confinement, bereft of love.
 The New Songs from the Jade Terrace has been popularly translated into English.
 The collection contains over 600 pieces focused on the ideals of feminine beauty, and some of the poems are matter-of-factly homoerotic, describing the beloved young man involved in much the same terms as the female beloved is in other pieces.
 In other cases, a "hint of fetishism" is shown in poetic verses describing the objects associated with the men or women described in the poems; that is, their bedrooms and feast halls, the musical instruments, lamps or mirror-stands which they handle, or the fine stationary upon which they write their love notes.